cloudControl/documentation/Guides/NodeJS/HelloWorld.md

 Now you have a small, but fully functional Node.js application.

 ### Dependency Tracking
-The Node.js buildpack tracks dependencies using
+The Node.js buildpack tracks dependencies using [npm].
-[npm].
 The dependency requirements are defined in a `package.json` file which needs to be located in the root of your repository.
 For the Hello World application, the only requirement is Express.
-This is shown in the json file below:
+The `package.json` you cloned as part of the example app looks like this:

 ~~~json
 {